Integration solutions: Mule ESB vs. Apache Camel

 - Active communities.
 An active online community of developers is present in both products; these communities provide feedback, documentation, and tutorials.

 These shared qualities provide a solid foundation for both solutions; however, their approach to integration differs, and in turn defines their strength as an enterprise solution.

 While connecting two simple applications may require little more than basic point-to-point integration, today’s enterprise requires an integration solution that is flexible, easy to use, and scalable for future growth.
 Below we compare both solutions based on these criteria:

-Mule ESB is a complete integration platform, and as such has both a service container and a mediation framework as part of the offering.
-This enables Mule to address non-functional requirements such as reliability, high availability, scalability, and enterprise security in addition to expected functional requirements.
-If a service container is beyond the scope of your project, Mule can be scaled down and used as an embedded integration framework.
-This flexibility allows businesses to tailor Mule to specific integration projects.
+Anypoint Platform, which contains Mule as an ESB, is a complete integration platform, and as such has both a service container and a mediation framework as part of the offering.
+This enables Mule as an ESB to address non-functional requirements such as reliability, high availability, scalability, and enterprise security in addition to expected functional requirements.
+If a service container is beyond the scope of your project, Mule as an ESB can be scaled down and used as an embedded integration framework.
+This flexibility allows businesses to tailor Anypoint Platform to specific integration projects.

 Camel, by itself, is a mediation framework and cannot provide many of the essential non-functional requirements of an integration solution.
 To overcome this obstacle, integration providers often pair Camel with Apache ServiceMix or other 3rd party service containers.
 This do-it-yourself (DIY) approach to creating a full integration platform adds additional work for developers and increases the risk of creating a brittle platform.

 A full-service container is fundamental to any solution; it creates a more flexible integration by decoupling non-functional requirements (i.e., manageability, reliability, availability) from the application code.
 Mule provides this flexibility out-of-the-box, while Camel requires developers to piecemeal an integration solution on their own – and if they’re not careful, Camel can easily turn into a heavy, monolithic platform in the process.